Ambulatory Clinical Experience

 Ambulatory Care Block Rotation

-Residents spend four blocks during their PGY2 and PGY3 year focused on ambulatory medicine.
-During these blocks, residents spend extra time seeing their patients.
-In addition, they rotate at both internal medicine and non-internal medicine ambulatory sites, gaining important experience in gynecology, dermatology, ophthalmology, and other non-internal medicine disciplines.
+Residents spend one block during their intern year and four blocks during their PGY2 and PGY3 year focused on ambulatory medicine.
+During these blocks, residents spend extra time seeing their own continuity clinic patients.
+In addition, they rotate at both internal medicine and non-internal medicine ambulatory sites, gaining important experience in gynecology, neurology, dermatology, ophthalmology, and other non-internal medicine disciplines.
 There is also an opportunity to select other outpatient ambulatory experiences.
 During the rotation, there are dedicated didactic sessions on ambulatory topics as well as opportunities to work on research and quality improvement projects.